dwilliams-github/homepage/client/src/text/links.md

 anywhere.
 Just pretend you didn't know it came from [Microsoft](https://www.microsoft.com/).
 By the way, if you are curious how it works, you can take a peek at all the details on [github](https://github.com/microsoft/vscode).

+I was never much of a fan of LLM for programming, until I met [Cursor](https://cursor.com/en).
+A soft introduction to vibe programming, especially if you are already happy with VSCode.

 Well, some say its ruined interviewing for computer science jobs, but [LeetCode](https://leetcode.com/) is still a good way to learn algorithms.
 If you are new to programming and find their